theJYC/checkedin./README.md

 With that said, the author is open to scaling the application upon peer feedback and back end configuration.

-**As of current, CheckedIn is being developed into a mobile-responsive application available on mobile browsers (albeit it is not being planned to be scaled for native mobile platforms).**
+**As of current, CheckedIn is being developed into a mobile-responsive application available on mobile browsers although the possibility of mobile-native development is yet to be decided.**

 ### How can I provide user-feedback and/or contribute?

-As a BSD-3 licensed open source application, the author will be grateful for any feedback regarding CheckedIn's UX (User Experience).
+As a BSD-3 licensed open source application, the author would be grateful for any feedback regarding CheckedIn's UX.
 Furthermore, any developer contribution is especially welcome given the author's growing (yet limited) knowledge of software development.

-**Please direct all feedback via [email](mailto:jinyoungsjourney@gmail.com) and kindly submit a Pull Request for contribution opportunities.**
+**Please direct all feedback via [email](mailto:jinyoungsjourney@gmail.com) and kindly submit a Pull Request for developer contribution opportunities.**